-Violent extremists and terrorist organisations are increasingly using disinformation achieve their aims, often targetting vulnerable populations in conflict-affected areas.
+Violent extremists and terrorist organisations are increasingly using disinformation to achieve their aims, often targeting vulnerable populations in conflict-affected areas.
 However, the true speed, scale and multidimensional nature of these disinformation efforts are still poorly understood.
 This makes it difficult to detect and resist extremist disinformation narratives that drive radicalisation and recruitment.

 In this ambitious project, ICCT will develop a global guidance document on countering terrorist disinformation, in support of EU delegations and implementing partners engaged in strategic communications, preventing and countering online radicalisation, and strengthening community resilience.

-This document will combine desk research and fieldwork to map the threat posed by terrorist groups spreading disinformation in Iraq, the Western Balkans, South Caucauses, and the Sahel and Lake Chad region.
+This document will combine desk research and fieldwork to map the threat posed by terrorist groups spreading disinformation in Iraq, the Western Balkans, South Caucasus, and the Sahel and Lake Chad region.
 Crucially, it will also identify successful interventions, strategies, and policies that could be used to counter the disinformation threat and bolster the resilience of at-risk populations.
 The project includes a robust M&E framework to measure the project's impact and improve future EU programming on disinformation.

 The project is funded by the European Commission's Foreign Policy Instrument, with close support of the European External Action Service (EEAS).

 About the project